 It should be noted that the establishment of the minimum levels mentioned above are also part of the conceptual phase of the process for a strategic review.
 The levels reported here should be considered as illustrative.
+Section 5.3 presents sensitivity analyses that include changes to these levels.

 From a supply security perspective it could be argued that the domestic energy reserve situation should be included in the S/D Index.
 An adequate energy resource management may be a contributing factor to a Member State's energy security.
 Furthermore, if a Member State makes natural resources available for other EU Member States the energy supply security of the EU will benefit.
 However, including energy reserves and resource management policies will result in a higher complexity and less transparency of the model.
-Alternatively, national energy reserves and resource management policies may become visible in the S/D Index when the model is used in a scenario approach with different time frames (see also Section 6.2).
+Alternatively, national energy reserves and resource management policies may become visible in the S/D Index when the model is used in a scenario approach with different time frames (see also Section 5.2).